QuantEcon/lecture-source-py/source/rst/tax_smoothing_3.rst

     Q = M.T @ M
     W = M.T @ S

-    # construct lists of matrices
+    # Construct lists of matrices
     As = [A, A, A, A]
     Bs = [B, B, B, B]
     Cs = [C, C, C, C]